-Meet Chompers!
-Dr. Bauchman is currently in the process of training him to be a therapeutic dog.
-He is a registered Canine Good Citizen through the AKC.
+Meet Chompers & Lola!
+Dr. Bauchman is currently in the process of training her to be a therapeutic dog.
+Chompers is a registered Canine Good Citizen through the AKC.
+Lola is currently in the process of becoming certified.
 If for any reason you are uncomfortable, allergic, or have any issues with dogs or animals, please let Dr. Bauchman know, and we can arrange for the animal to not be present the day of your appointment.
 Please note: Dr. Bauchman DOES NOT write Emotional Support Animal (ESA) letters.

 What Is a Service Animal?

 The ADA also has a strict definition for service animals.
 They are defined as “dogs that are individually trained to do work or perform tasks for people living with disabilities”.
 These tasks may include things like alerting people who are deaf, guiding people who are visually impaired, calming a person with Post Traumatic Stress Disorder during an anxiety attack, reminding someone to take prescription medications, or protecting a person who is experiencing a seizure.